 Blue Jay

-School offers little comfort, but Julia’s monochrome world begins to change when her astrophysics teacher, Ms. Fujiwara, offers her an unexpected chance to babysit her young daughter, Miyoko.
-As Julia watches Miyoko dance in a colorful world full of dolls and magic, she rediscovers the childhood she never had, and that there are still beautiful things in the world.
+School offers little comfort, but Julia’s monochrome world begins to change when her astrophysics teacher, Ms. Fujiwara, offers up an opportunity to babysit her young daughter, Miyoko.
+As Julia watches Miyoko dance in a colorful world full of dolls and magic, she simultaneously discovers the childhood she never had and finds that there are still beautiful things in the world.

-Yet Julia’s past—marked by glowing veins, Teddy’s soft voice in the dark, and a sister who loathed her to the bone—comes back around as her powers draw the attention of a secret agency.
-In the quiet moments between polluted city streets and silent apartment walls, Julia grapples with memories of what was done to her, who she is today, what it means to be a hero, and what it means to truly belong.
+Yet Julia’s past—marked by glowing veins, Teddy’s soft voice in her dreams, and a sister who loathed her to the bone—floods back as her powers draw the attention of a secret agency.
+In the quiet moments between polluted city streets and silent apartment walls, Julia grapples with memories of what was done to her, who she is today, what it means to be a hero, and what it means to exist in the world.